Demonstration on Tahrir Square in the centre of Cairo on 1 February 2011

 Political situation Changes in the separation of powers and curbs on basic rights

 According to its constitution, Egypt is a democratic republic.
 In practice, however, political participation has become almost impossible since the military coup in 2013.
 Although elections and referendums are held, they do not comply with internationally recognised standards.
+Members of the armed forces have been appointed to many key positions in politics and the economy.

 Background

-In the 2011 parliamentary elections, Islamist parties had performed particularly well.
-The Freedom and Justice Party, which was dominated by the Muslim Brotherhood, won most of the seats in Parliament.
+After the revolution which led to Hosni Mubarak stepping down as president, it was mainly Islamist parties that emerged strong from the parliamentary elections in 2011.
+The Freedom and Justice Party, which was dominated by the Muslim Brotherhood, an influential Islamist movement, won most of the seats in Parliament.
 Party chairman Mohamed Morsi was elected President in 2012.
 After days of mass protests against his government, he was removed from office by the military in summer 2013.
 The Muslim Brotherhood and the Freedom and Justice Party were banned.
 Many of their members were arrested and sentenced.
-The military set up a transitional government, which presented a “roadmap towards democracy”, and in early 2014 a new constitution was approved by referendum.

 Human rights